 Therefore, I have focused on Tax Justice because one way or another everyone pays taxes, whether it is sales tax, property tax (affecting rent rates), income tax, or business tax (and the cost of goods sold).
 Once a good place is chosen to improve a tax rate, those numbers are voted and normally go into effect the next tax year.
 Although the Council decided to slowly phase in the $85million benefit I started working on in 2004, already people are paying less DC income taxes than in 2012.
 Failure to raise many benefits with cost of living increases is a major problem that needs watching.

 An even larger benefit is possible with the revised Schedule H that helps renters and property owners.
 For decades only Individuals and Family Units earning $20,000 or less could benefit.
 As of tax year 2013 the limit was raised to $40,000 or less, and for seniors 70+, $60,000 or less.
+Then for tax year 2016, the $40,000 figure was raised to $50,000.
 Almost no one knows about this.
 At a recent candidate forum with at least 150 lower income elderly, only 3 people had heard of this benefit when I spoke about it.
 I calculate this roomful of people probably had from $150,000 to $200,000 in uncollected Schedule H benefits.
 In all I suspect that for the 2013 and 2014 tax years from 1/4 to 1/2 $billion dollars have not been collected by the eligible.
 Publicizing this benefit is a major goal of mine.
 The maximum benefit is $1,000.
 Please click this link to see if you are eligible.
 You have 3 years to file an Amended Return and links to all needed forms are at the link above.
+If you do not file the Amended Return for 2014 this year, you will loose the benefit for that year FOREVER.

 This article by the Washington Post suggests that with more Millenials being voted to our Council that the Council is moving farther to the left.
 This group is also susceptible to developer and big business payoffs, as is shown by recent votes regarding the NO-BID contractor whom we are paying $1million a year to turn McMillan Park into another Tyson's Corner rather than a benefit for us all.
 One of this new group hiring as their chief of staff someone who had just left a job working for that development group.
 All except Elissa Silverman voted to continue that $1million subsidy for another 5 years, while continuing to ignore the objections of the large number of community people who testified against this.
 Also, just wait until they discover how various aspects of DC taxes impact their lives negatively.